jperez1478/PVCovidTrace/README.md

 # Cloud Kit Database

-Cloud kit was introduced by apple in 2014 esentially its apple's Back End Service.
+Cloud kit was introduced by Apple in 2014 esentially its Apple's Back End Service.

-Guranteed with no scaling issues , apple uses it with million of users notes app, appstore,news app.
+Guranteed with no scaling issues, apple uses it with million of users notes app, appstore, news app.

  //price database
  - free data up to 10GB